What are the essential things to bring on a road trip? A road trip checklist for families

 Reusable coffee mugs

 Almost compulsory road-tripping Australia in the battle against eliminating single-use plastics, our travel coffee cups and coffee thermoses come EVERYWHERE now!
 I started with a classy looking Keep Cup, but we’ve moved hard core now with insulated travel mugs with spill-proof lids – superb for keeping coffee warm long after it’s purchased!

-Did someone say SNACKS!
-Why wasn’t this #1 on the list!
-Our regular followers will know our obsession with the need for snacks travelling with kids; air travel to dealing with delays, hiking and yes on road trips!
+Did someone say SNACKS?!
+Why wasn’t this #1 on the list?
+Our regular followers will know our obsession with the need for snacks travelling with kids, from air travel to dealing with delays, hiking and, yes, on road trips!

 Even on a cloudy day sun glare when you’re driving can be an issue.
 Make sure the driver especially has some good 100% UV protection sunglasses and all passengers may well want a pair too.
 (This is something it never hurts to keep a spare of in the globe box too)

 Be it road tolls, parking meters, paying tips.
 One of the most basic things that’s easy to forget as we move towards a cashless society.
 It’s always handy to keep loose change in your car for those emergency occasions.

 Road trip essentials for entertainment & comfort

 Now that we’ve got all the safety and travel essentials sorted out, how do we get cosy and entertained?

 A neck pillow

 One of the most important things for your little passengers is to get everyone comfy.
 For our kids, once they were outgrowing their snug infant car seats it meant dealing with that head wobble!

 Music, Audio books, podcast

 You may also like to try audiobooks or podcasts.
 Getting one to please the whole family with mixed age groups and interests can be a challenge though – we look in much greater detail at great family podcasts here, and our selection of the best audiobooks for road trips here.

 Very important for a family road trip, right behind snacks!
 Whether it’s keeping your toddler engaged or something for the older kids, we have a comprehensive guide to travel toys for all ages here – and really detailed lists for every age group to try.